Notice

 Taking Innovation to the Next Level

 Our engineered solutions – customized and integrated turnkey systems for a variety of industries and production environments – make us truly unique, as does MECCO’s EtherMark.
-This revolutionary patent-pending innovation is the first of its kind to enable marking devices to integrate via industry-standard EtherNet/IP protocol, eliminating the many hours of custom programming traditionally required.
+This revolutionary patented innovation is the first of its kind to enable marking devices to integrate via industry-standard EtherNet/IP protocol, eliminating the many hours of custom programming traditionally required.

 These pioneering developments have earned MECCO national and global recognition.
-In 2014, we were accepted as a Rockwell Automation Encompass™ Partner for our EtherMark-enabled products.
+In 2014, we were accepted as a Rockwell Automation Technology Partner for our EtherMark-enabled products.
 In 2016, we were named Manufacturer of the Year by the Pittsburgh Business Times and also received a U.S. Department of Commerce's Export Achievement Award.

 Envisioning the Future of Traceability over 130 Years